ftc-editorial/ig-template/README.md

 "highcharts": false,
 "d3": false,
 ```
-To include your custom css/js (if any), set those fields to the files' name, which should be put in `data/scripts` and `data/styles` respectively.
+To include your custom css/js (if any), set those fields to `true`.
 Set them to `false` will not include custom css/js files.
 ```
-"customCss": "example",
+"customCss": "false",
-"customJs": "example",
+"customJs": "false",
 ```
+You custom js/css files should be put in `custom/js` and `custom/css` folders respectively, and named after the json file.
+For example, if the json file is `china-gdp.json`, custom js/css should be named `china-gdp.js` and `china-gdp.css`.

 DO NOT touch any other files!